Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Method

 \section{Method}

-Our \textit{Neural Emotion Director (NED)} framework addresses the challenging problem of high-level semantic manipulation of videos with actors while preserving their speech-related mouth motion.
+Our \textit{Neural Emotion Director (NED)} framework addresses the challenging task of emotion-related semantic manipulation of faces in videos while preserving their speech-related mouth motion.
 An outline of the proposed pipeline at test time is presented in Fig.~\ref{fig:arch}.
 It consists of three main modules (\textit{3D Face Analysis}, \textit{3D-based Emotion Manipulator} and \textit{Photo-realistic Synthesis ``in the wild''}) that are presented in the following sections.